 Snorting MDMA is also possible but it is very painful.
 As with rectal use, the effects come on quicker and you need a smaller dose.

-A recreational dose is between 1 and 1.5 mg MDMA for each kilogram body weight per occasion (or between 0.4 and 0.7 mg MDMA for each pound body weight).
+If you ingest it, a recreational dose is between 1 and 1.5 mg MDMA for each kilogram body weight per occasion (or between 0.4 and 0.7 mg MDMA for each pound body weight).
 This means that when you weigh 60 kg (or 130 pounds), a recreational dose would be between 60 and 90 mg MDMA for the whole evening.
 Does your tablet contain more than 180 mg MDMA?
 In that case, a half tablet (or two times a quarter tablet with at least one and a half hour in between) should be enough for the desired effect.
 If you take more, you will especially experience more unwanted effects like jaw tension, forgetfulness, confusion and nausea.
+Don’t take it more often than once every 6-8 weeks.
 Of course the use of MDMA is never without risks, but if you follow this advice you can limit the risks and side effects as much as possible.

 MDMA disrupts your body temperature; your body gets warmer.
 When you use MDMA in a warm environment (in a club or in the sun during a festival) your body temperature rises even more.
 If you also dance for a long time without cooling down regularly, this might cause overheating.
 Overheating can occur with a “normal” dose of MDMA.

 These are symptoms that are also regular side effects of MDMA itself.
 If your body temperature stays high, the following symptoms can appear:

 - Shivering, pale appearance

 The situation becomes life-threatening when the body temperature rises up to 40-41 degrees Celsius.
 The consequences can be: